Onishidato/DND_Youtube_All_In_One/README.md

    - Long videos may take more time to process
    - Consider using a model with faster inference time

+4. **Mini player not responding**:
+   - Try closing and reopening the mini player
+   - Check that keyboard shortcuts are enabled in settings

-### Reporting Issues
+### Performance Optimization
-If you encounter any bugs or have feature requests, please submit an issue on the [GitHub repository](https://github.com/yourusername/obsidian-yt-video-summarizer/issues).
+- Enable "Unload hidden players" in settings to reduce resource usage
+- Use cache settings to optimize repeated video analyses
+- Close mini player when not in use

 ## Privacy and Data Usage

 This plugin:
-- Does not collect or store your data
+- Does not collect or store your personal data
 - Sends video transcripts to your chosen AI provider (Gemini or Grok)
 - Uses your API key only for generating summaries
 - Stores settings and API keys locally in your vault